pun1sh3rx0/rtv33/README.md

 # Tools and tips useful to walk through these challenges

-## A computer or device with internet (Because you will doing analysis and investigation)
+## A computer or device with internet to access and download these files (Because you will be doing analysis and investigation)

 ## Wireshark
 https://www.wireshark.org/download.html